Karcharoth/Keys-of-Orthanc/README.md

 # Keys of Orthanc

-Keys of Orthanc is a variant of NarSil, itself a mostly-faithulf rewrite of Sil 1.3.0 using modern Angband code.
+Keys of Orthanc is a variant of NarSil, itself a mostly-faithful rewrite of Sil 1.3.0 using modern Angband code.
 It aims to be a smaller but more colorful version of Sil, only going down to level 10 instead of Sil's level 20, but filled with explosions, alchemists, siege weapons, secret lairs and a harrowing climb up Orthanc.
 It should be more challenging than making it to 500' in normal Sil, but not as challenging as making it to 1000' in normal Sil.

 It is very, very incomplete.